istratakisd/installations_troubleshooting/README.md

-# installations_troubleshooting
+# installations_troubleshootin
-In this repo i collect working installations and troubleshooting processes on windows and linux(debian) OSes
+In this repo i collect installations and troubleshooting processes that worked for me on windows and linux(debian) OSes